 If you’ve appeared in Delphi before, please send in news of your latest publications, reviews, websites for inclusion in Writers’ News.
 Please send an email to Delphi anytime with Writers’ News/Your Name in the subject line.

-Delphi celebrates a first with this issue, a Delphi-profiled writer interviewing a writer she knows, an Interview Connector model we invite every previously-profiled writer to follow!
-Seriously, writers, we need your participation!
+What is the Interview Connector?
+Essentially, every writer appearing here in Delphi is invited to interview a writer he or she knows, a model we also call on every previously-profiled writer to follow!
 Whether a short interview or a long one, we’d appreciate hearing about the writers you know.